hashicorp/terraform-website/content/source/docs/cloud/agents/index.html.md

 Agents support Terraform versions 0.12 and above.
 Workspaces configured to use Terraform versions below 0.12 will not be able to select the agent-based execution mode.

+### Hardware Requirements

+The instance running the agent will consume varying amounts of resources depending on the workspace being run.
+Memory, CPU and disk space should be monitored on the agent instance and adjusted accordingly.
+Below is provided as a typical reference instance size.

+* At least 4GB of free disk space
+  * Each run requires the agent to locally store the tarred repository, extracted repository, state file, providers and the terraform binary.
+For example, a workspace with hundreds of resources and multiple providers can easily consume 500MB of disk space.
+* At least 2GB of system memory
+* At least 2 CPU cores

 ### Networking Requirements

 In order for an agent to function properly, it must be able to make outbound requests over HTTPS (TCP port 443) to the Terraform Cloud application APIs.
 This may require perimeter networking as well as container host networking changes, depending on your environment.
 The IP ranges are documented in the [Terraform Cloud IP Ranges documentation](https://www.terraform.io/docs/cloud/architectural-details/ip-ranges.html).